oracle/node-oracledb/INSTALL.md

 npm install oracledb
 ```

-If a pre-built node-oracledb binary is not installable, the binary can
-be built from source code, see [Node-oracledb Installation from
-Source Code](#github).

 #### 3.3.4 Install the free Oracle Instant Client 'Basic' package

 Download the **Basic** 64-bit DMG from [Oracle Technology Network][22].